 This is a nice little town around Caen.
 You can go for a walk in its streets and enjoy the little shops for a tea or to buy a souvenir.

 Did you know this area of France?
 Do you want to know other places?
-Let me know in the comments section! 🙂 Je vous invite à lire l’article Corsica: The French Road Trip Island.
+Let me know in the comments section! 🙂 I invite you to read the article about Corsica: The French Road Trip Island.

 Cover picture: Instagram @stephsche (located in Saint-Céneri-le-Gérei)